 3. Hosea 14.
-Here we hear the call of the prophet to the people to repent and how the people will obey to it.
+Now we hear the call of the prophet to the people to repent and how the people will obey to it.
 This conversion will take place in the last days, which is in the end time.
 The result of the conversion is described.

 What the book of Hosea should do with us

 Before we listen to “the word of the LORD which came to Hosea” (Hos 1:1) one more remark.
 It is possible to receive the full benefit of what God has to say to us through the service of Hosea.
-This happens especially when, while studying this book of the Bible, we are seized by the fierce fear and strong feelings that fill the heart of this man of God because of
+This happens especially when, while studying this book of the Bible, we are seized by the fierce fear and strong feelings that fill the heart of this man of God because of:

-1. the love for his people and
+1. The love for his people and

 If the Word of God can go through us like this and take possession of us, we will share God’s feelings about the things around us in the world in general and what is happening in Christianity in particular.
 This attitude gives the Holy Spirit ample opportunity to do His shaping work in us.
 Its impact will be seen in our lives, as a blessing for our environment and above all as a joy and honor for God.